Confederate flag draining its color into a grate on the ground

 I haven’t blogged a lot about politics or anything else much since Holden was born.
 Your time gets siphoned off in unexpected ways when you become a parent.
 I used to set my keyboard ablaze during the George W. Bush years, chronicling every outrage I could muster and spitting epithets at politicians enabling and accelerating the rot.

 The Trump years have been brutal.
 I’m not sure I could have kept up with writing about the outrages, honestly.
 They came quickly and constantly: The Muslim ban, the child separation policy and the cages, the corruption, the grifting, the stupid blank-paper props, the judges, the judges, the judges, the constant campaigning, the violence, the paid-off porn stars, the gutting of regulations and unspooling of protective policies meant for the benefit of future generations.
 The obvious invocation and protection of white supremacy at all costs through policy and both coded and explicit language.
 The lies, so many goddamned lies, just tiny cuts to the flesh of our daily lives, slice after slice after slice, compromising the structural integrity of our shared reality.
 Then there was the obvious fascism-sickness in this man, this utterly small man who’d lived his entire life as a malignant cancer, mutating and degrading everything he touched.
 He played footsie with dictators and obviously wanted that life for himself: A life where there could only be adoring fans and those punished if they did not adore him enough.
-A life above all accountability.
+A life above all accountability and consequence.

 I lost them.